Laryngeal cancer research

-Biological therapies are treatments that act on processes in cancer cells.
-They can work in different ways such as changing the way cells signal to each other or by stimulating the body to attack or control the growth of cancer cells.
+Biological therapies are treatments that act on processes in cells.
+They work in different ways such as changing the way cells signal to each other or by stimulating the body to attack or control the growth of cancer cells.
 Research into biological therapies for laryngeal cancer include

 There are different types of cancer growth blocker.
 One type is called PI3K inhibitors.
 In some cancers, PI3K is permanently switched on.
 This means that the cancer cells grow uncontrollably.
 Researchers are developing new treatments that block PI3K, and stop cancer cells growing.

 Buparlisib is a type of PI3K inhibitor.
 A trial is looking at buparlisib with paclitaxel chemotherapy for head and neck cancer that has come back or spread to another part of the body.
 The aim of the trial is to see if paclitaxel and buparlisib works better than paclitaxel and a dummy drug (placebo).